rrrutledge/growing-an-innersource-program/outline.md

 What do you do now?
 How do you realistically affect the behavior of dozens or hundreds of teams to the point where robust and pervasive inner sourcing is a normal part of the way that engineering is done?

-This presentation shares principles, practical experience, and relatable examples on this situation.
+This presentation shares principles, practical anecdotes, and relatable examples on this situation gleaned from experience at Nike.
-While not claiming all of the answers, it is insightful summary of over a year's experience and work in the area.
+While not claiming all of the answers, it is insightful summary of over a year of work in the area.

 ## Detailed description